HalfSquare/MonteCarloSimulation/project_requirement/project-requirement.md

 This requirement will be verified by the ability to change any part of the product's codebase with freely available tools.
 The product should comply with applicable open source standards, and make its codebase available on a freely accessible online platform (like GitLab or GitHub).

 **Performance Efficiency**
 This requirement will be verified by a subjective analysis of several sample machines running the product in a normal scenario.
 The sample machines should be consistent with those used by the user personas.
 The product should also perform within a timeframe acceptable to the user personas, within the context of the personas being informed of the resource-intensive nature of Monte Carlo simulations.

-## 5. Development schedule.
+## 5. Development schedule

 ### 5.1 Schedule

 Key project deliverables:

 | Deliverable:            | Goal Timeline:                          |
 | ----------------------- | --------------------------------------- |